 A member of Senate appointed by the Vice-Chancellor

-A member of LTC appointed by the Pro-Vice-Chancellor (Teaching) or alternatively a second member of Senate appointed by the Vice-Chancellor
+A member ofCSC appointed by the Pro-Vice-Chancellor (Teaching) or alternatively a second member of LTC or Senate appointed by the Vice-Chancellor

-Programme Develepment and Quality Team Manager
+Head of Programme Quality and Teaching Partnerships

+One member of Loughborough Students’ Union executive

-Initially the Validation Panel will require from the organisation seeking validation a detailed submission covering institutional and programme-specific issues as listed below.
+Initially the Partnership Approval Panel will require from the organisation seeking validation a detailed submission covering institutional and programme-specific issues as listed below.
 Having received and considered the detailed submission, the Validation Panel will visit the organisation seeking validation.
-The Chair of the Validation Panel will arrange for appropriate subject specialists, either from within or where necessary from outside the University, to advise the Panel and participate as appropriate in its deliberations.
+The visit will involve meetings with staff and students (if appropriate) in order to satisfy the panel that the organisation is an able and appropriate partner.
+The Chair of the Partnership Approval Panel will arrange for appropriate subject specialists, either from within or where necessary from outside the University, to advise the Panel and participate as appropriate in its deliberations.

-Institutional Issues
+Institutional information required:

-Information required

-Information in regard to any previous validation procedures
+Information in regard to any previous validation / partnership procedures

-The date from which validation will operate
+The date from which the partnership will operate

-Title, level and duration of programmes to be validated

-Entry requirements and standards
+Title, level and duration of programmes to be approvedEntry requirements and standards

 Arrangements for credit accumulation and transfer